 Set the framework

-Start with setting a budget; Keeping in mind that when it comes to mattresses you pay for quality, comfort and durability.
+Start with setting a budget; Keeping in mind that when it comes to mattresses you pay for quality, comfort and durability that makes your home interior design look stunning.
 Then jot down various lifestyle issues like different sleep styles and back or neck pain.

 Deciding on the mattress’s core depends on what kind of support you need.
 While there are many more, the most commonly available mattresses in the Indian market have the following cores:

-• Some mattresses use air chambers as their main support system and you can find models with adjustable chambers to change the
+- Some mattresses use air chambers as their main support system and you can find models with adjustable chambers to change the firmness.